Intervention

 What Are the Side Effects of Suboxone?

 One of the features of the Suboxone brand of buprenorphine is that it contains a naloxone component as well.
-This allows the management of the withdrawals in the long-acting formulation, but it is defeated if the drug is not taken sublingually and is injected instead.
+This allows the management of the withdrawals in the long-acting formulation, but it is defeated if the drug is not taken sublingually (under the tongue) and is injected instead.
 If Suboxone is injected, the naloxone component can send the user into immediate withdrawals since it is a full antagonist and will stop any other opioids from binding with the appropriate receptors.

 Short-Term Side Effects of Use